-X. NCRP PROCESS FOR EVALUATION OF FUNDING & LEGISLATIVE OPPORTUNITIES, 2019
+x.
+NCRP PROCESS FOR EVALUATION OF FUNDING & LEGISLATIVE OPPORTUNITIES, 20192020

 The NCRP has been very successful in pursuing funding and influencing legislation to achieve the goals and objectives approved by the PRP.
 Typically, NCRP staff apprises the PRP and TPRC of funding and legislative opportunities at the NCRP quarterly meetings, and makes staff recommendations to the PRP related to these opportunities, whereby the PRP provide direction to staff and the Executive Committee regarding any approved actions on these opportunities.
-Formal authorization to accept a grant agreement is typically agendized at a NCRP quarterly meeting, and requires the approval of the Humboldt County Board of Supervisors, acting as the NCRP fiscal and contracts sponsor.
+Formal authorization to accept a grant agreement is typically agendized at a NCRP quarterly meeting, and requires the approval of the PRP as well as the formal authorization of the Humboldt County Board of Supervisors, acting as the NCRP fiscal and contracts sponsor.